cearum/leaf-python-mqtt/README.md

 `leaf/control/update`

 Publishing `1` to the update control sub-topic will request and update from the car.
+Publishing `2` to the update control sub-topic will just update the information from the server (not from vehicle)

 **Caution: this will activate the cars GSM telematic modem.
 Frequent poilling is not recomended as it could drain the cars 12V aux batttery**

 `leaf/control/climate`

 Publishing `1` to the `climate` control sub-topic will turn on the cars climate control.
 Publishing `0` will turn it off. *Currently there does not seem to be anyway to retrieve the status of the climate control from the pycarwings2 lib*

+`leaf/control/location`

+Publishing `1` to the update control sub-topic will request and update from the car.
+Publishing `2` to the update control sub-topic will just update the information from the server (not from vehicle)

+**Caution: this will activate the cars GSM telematic modem.
+Frequent poilling is not recomended as it could drain the cars 12V aux batttery**

 ***